NEW DESKTOP AND MOBILE RESPONSIVE SITE

 Insight 03: For people who live in rural areas, Amazon offers variety and convenience not found in local stores.

-Muriel’s goals: wants to make shopping decisions based on online research, such as reviews and photos, and wants to avoid paying shipping if possible.
+Goals: wants to make shopping decisions based on online research, such as reviews and photos, and wants to avoid paying shipping if possible.

-Muriel’s pain points: doesn’t want to enter personal information on every site, finds it necessary to shop online because it’s not available nearby in person.
+Pain points: doesn’t want to enter personal information on every site, finds it necessary to shop online because it’s not available nearby in person.

 Solving Muriel’s needs…